 - Situation questions: Understanding the customer’s circumstances allows the salesperson to find the right product that suits their needs.
 Questions include: “How do you get X done?” and “Why do you perform the task in this manner?”

-- Problem questions: These relate to the specific problem the customer needs solving.
+- Problem questions: These relate to the specific problem the customer needs to solve.
 These questions include: “When does this process fail?” and “What kind of issues do you experience?”

 - Need payoff questions: Once the customer’s needs have been identified, the salesperson must then ask the customer whether or not the product’s specific benefit will fulfill that need.
 Questions include: “Would it help if…?” and “How would this product improve your situation?”